 - BYO camping gear, camper van or caravan.

 - Shared amenities block.

-There is no bunkhouse accommodation available this year.
-We are reserving those rooms for our sponsored singers who need to be accommodated close to the new Function Centre for our singing sessions.
+Bunkhouse accommodation is reserved for our sponsored singers who need to be accommodated close to the Function Centre for our singing sessions.

 Meals are served buffet style – with a mix of hot and cold options.
 Vegetarian, gluten-free and dairy-free diets can be catered for.
 Let us know your needs when you book.
 The self-catering option is recommended only for self-sufficient campers.
-Note – there is no access to fridges available at Ross River Resort in 2023.
+Note – there is no access to fridges at Ross River Resort.

 If you are unsure, please contact Jodie at firstname.lastname@example.org or 0415 885 335.

 You will need to book your own flights to and from Alice Springs as early as possible.

 Arriving: You may like to arrive a day or so early to explore the region.
 We provide transport from either Alice Springs Airport or your Alice Springs hotel to Ross River Resort on Thursday.

 Departing: Big Sing finishes at 3pm, Sunday and we recommend that your return flights be booked for Monday or later.
 We provide transport from Ross River Resort to your Alice Springs hotel or to the airport (if needed) on Sunday 23 April.